 - Lamb tenderloin

-Also known as lamb loin fillet comes from the underside of the shortloin.
+- Also known as the lamb loin fillet, it comes from the underside of the shortloin.
 This is a superior, very tender cut with delicate flavor and virtually no fat or connective tissue.
-If you can find it, and you do not mind paying the price, the loin is great for quick grilling and ideal for kebabs. - Boneless Leg of Lamb
+If you can find it, and you don’t mind paying the price, the loin is great for quick grilling and ideal for kebabs.

-This part of the animal works hard, so the meat is full of flavor, but it does take a while longer to become tender.
-If you end up using lamb shoulder, it may be easiest to ask your butcher to trim and cut into cubes for you to make things easier.
+- This part of the animal works hard, so the meat is full of flavor, but it does take a while longer to become tender.
+If you end up using lamb shoulder, it may be easiest to ask your butcher to trim and cut it into cubes for you to make things easier.
 Also, when using lamb shoulders for kabobs, allow time for marinating.
 In my recipe below, I suggested 2 hours, but you can go even longer with lamb shoulder (4 to 8 hours), just cover and keep it in the fridge.

 Here is what I use to make the lamb kabob marinade:

 - Onions.
-Pureed onions are the magic ingredient in this marinade, they will work to tenderize the meat and enhance its flavor.
+Pureed onions are the magic ingredient in this marinade; they will work to tenderize the meat and enhance its flavor.

-- Fresh parsley
+- Fresh parsley brings the herbal, grassy element.

-- Quality extra virgin olive oil, which has the unique ability to help pull the fat-soluble flavors out of some ingredients like garlic and onions and help transfer them into the meat.
+- Quality extra virgin olive oil, which has the unique ability to help pull the fat-soluble flavors out of some ingredients like garlic and onions, and help transfer them into the meat.

 - Zest and juice of 1 lemon.
 Not too much acid here, but a bit of acid adds zing and also aids in tenderizing the lamb.

-Trim any excess fat off the boneless leg of lamb and cut the meat into 1 to 1 1/2-inch skewers.
-Put the cubed meat in a bowl and season well with kosher salt and black pepper. - Marinate
+- Trim and cut the lamb: Trim any excess fat off the boneless leg of lamb and cut the meat into 1 to 1 1/2-inch cubes.
+Put the cubed meat in a bowl and season well with kosher salt and black pepper.

-To make the marinate, combine onion, garlic, spices, fresh parsley, olive oil, lemon juice in a food processor.
+- Marinate: To make the marinade, combine onion, garlic, spices, fresh parsley, olive oil, lemon juice in a food processor.
 Blitz until everything is well-incorporated and you have a thick onion marinade.
 Pour the marinade over the meat.
-Toss to coat, then cover and refrigerate for a couple hours (if you don’t have time, even 30 minutes of marinating time at room temp will help) - Skewer the meat
+Toss to coat, then cover and refrigerate for 2 hours.
+If you don’t have time, even 30 minutes of marinating time at room temp will help.

-What to serve with them
+What to Serve with Lamb Kabobs

 Add at least one or two fresh salads such as Mediterranean tomato salad, Greek salad, panzanella, or watermelon salad.
 You can stop here, or complete the party with sides like oven fries, stuffed zucchini boats, or even eggplant pizza bites.
 The possibilities are endless!